-In Round 1, the Income and Assets section collects information on: sources of income (except for earned income, see LF Section), income amounts by source and total income from all sources, major assets (other than home ownership, see HP section, and car ownership, see CO section), and the current value or worth of major assets.
+Administered in Rounds 1 and 5, the Income and Assets section collects information on: sources of income (except for earned income, see LF Section), income amounts by source and total income from all sources, major assets (other than home ownership, see HP section, and car ownership, see CO section), and the current value or worth of major assets.
 Other information in this section includes: whether Social Security is received by mail or direct deposit, and the year and month person started receiving Social Security.

 Time Frame: Many questions are framed in terms of "last month."
 In this section last month refers to the full month prior to the interview month (e.g. for interviews in May, the last month would be April).
-A few questions are framed in terms of "last year," meaning the previous calendar year (e.g. for interviews in 2011, calendar year 2010).
+A few questions are framed in terms of "last year," meaning the previous calendar year (e.g. for interviews in 2011, calendar year 2010; calendar year 2014 for 2015 interviews).

 Response Options: In order to make responding to the IA questions easier several steps were taken.
 First, respondents were invited in the opening of the IA section to "Please feel free to refer to any records or other persons that may be of assistance in answering these questions."
 Second, in the case of couples, the respondent could choose how to report each income source or asset: jointly (e.g. joint checking), separately (his and her retirement accounts), or some combination of the two (joint checking and her savings).
 Third, although questions on income amounts and asset values ask for a dollar amount, interviewers could follow-up as needed with a statement that "We don't need an exact dollar amount.
-The nearest

-\$100/\$1000 is fine. "(The amount varies by type of income and asset).
+The nearest \$100/\$1000 is fine. "(The amount varies by type of income and asset).
 This indicated to the respondent that precision to the exact dollar was not expected.

 Don't Know responses: Income and assets are often sensitive topics and nonresponse tends to be higher for these types of questions.
 NHATS has addressed this issue in two ways: 1) a statement that explains why this information is needed is in the introduction to the IA Section and can be repeated by the interviewer as needed; 2) use of show cards with bracketed ranges for dollar amounts tailored to types of income and assets when respondents do not provide a dollar amount.
 Most surveys use a bracketing approach-either unfolding (as in the Health and Retirement Survey) or fixed ranges (as in the Survey of Consumer Finance)-to reduce missing data for responses that ask for answers in dollars.
 NHATS used 5 fixed brackets with separate ranges for single persons and couples.
-The ranges were developed based on data from the Survey of Consumer Finance for 2007 adjusted to 2011 dollars.
+The ranges were developed based on data from the Survey of Consumer Finance (2007 in Round 1; 2010 and 2013 combined to increase sample size in Round 5).